jldec/jldec-me/content/blog/its-early-days-for-agents.md

 ## Agents FTW
 I am optimistic that even with these modest first steps, we can start shipping agentic systems that are capable of learning and improving over time.

-In the meantime, innovations in how users interact with agents (like [solveit](https://solve.it.com)), and how agents interact with their environment (like [codemode](https://blog.cloudflare.com/code-mode/)) are exciting evidence of how fertile this space is.
+In the meantime, innovations in how users interact with agents (like [solveit](https://solve.it.com)), and how agents interact with their environment (like [codemode](https://blog.cloudflare.com/code-mode/)) are exciting evidence of how fertile this space still is.

 ## 🚀🚀🚀